Coliseum Alfonso Pérez

 The first match at the new venue took place on 30th August 1998, with the hosts suffering a 0:1 defeat to Talavera CF in the first leg of the 1998/99 Segunda División B season.
 The official opening of the stadium, however, took place on 2nd September 1998, with a friendly against Atlético Madrid, Borussia Dortmund and Feyenoord Rotterdam.
 The first full capacity crowd was then gathered in the auditorium.

-It was named after Getafe's most famous player, Alfonso Pérez, although in his professional career he never represented his hometown.
-The stadium has witnessed some of Getafe CF's greatest successes, including its historic promotion to the Primera División in 2004 and its European club football debut in 2007.
-It has also occasionally played host to national teams, and on 20th May 2010 it hosted the UEFA Women's Champions League final (Turbine Potsdam - Olympique Lyon 0:0, 7:6).
+The stadium has witnessed some of Getafe CF's greatest successes, including its historic promotion to the Primera División in 2004 and its debut in the European cups in 2007.
+It has also occasionally hosted national team matches and on May 20, 2010 hosted the UEFA Women's Champions League final (Turbine Potsdam – Olympique Lyon 0:0, 7:6 pen.).

 Situated in Getafe, a southern suburb of Madrid next to the M-45 motorway, the stadium has a football-specific stand layout, with a lower ring surrounding the pitch on all sides.
 The arena originally had upper stands on the west, north and east sides and could hold 14,500 spectators.